 For the most part, studying for the GMAT Online should be similar to studying for the standard GMAT exam.
 It is still a computerized test, and the content of the sections is the same.
 Expect to spend the same amount of time as usual to prepare for the GMAT (most students will spend an average of 100 hours over 3 months).

-Additionally, if you do not have access to a plain whiteboard, you should practice using online drawing tools to take notes.
+The most important adjustment may occur if you do not have access to a plain whiteboard.
+In that case, you should practice using online drawing tools to take notes.
 If you have a simple drawing program on your computer, use that to mimic what it will be like to draw lines, basic shapes, and text boxes while working on questions.
-You don’t want to take the exam without knowing how it feels to take notes in that manner.
+You don’t want to take the exam without knowing how it feels to take notes in that manner, should you need to.
+Read more from Manhattan Prep on how to make the most of whiteboards on the GMAT.